Accessing Centralised Study Budgets

 Exam preparation courses are often funded as historically supported activity but can vary in quality.
 Preparatory courses may provide better value than training extensions and therefore should continue to be supported.

 LTFT and academic trainees will have equitable access to study leave.

-- Study budget support for aspirational activities can be considered for trainees who have attained their core curriculum competencies and received an ARCP 1 or are on track to do so if they are in their first year.
+- Study Leave support for aspirational activities can be considered for trainees who have attained their core curriculum competencies and received an ARCP 1 or are on track to do so if they are in their first year.

 - HEE funding of postgraduate diplomas and degrees must be rationalised by an established link to the curriculum and a commitment that the qualification will be integral to the doctor’s future career.

 - HEE Southwest will, if the above is recognised in whole, contribute a payment towards the cost of the course.
 This will be either 50% of the course fee OR up to £1000 of the total cost of the course (no more than £1000) per academic year.
 Please note: Funds will not be paid prospectively and reimbursement will apply as above.

 What can be included in your claim?

 Study Leave budgets DO cover: